 - On average, Apple Watches underestimate heart rate variability by 9.6 ms.

-- The Oura ring has been shown to accurately measure resting heart rate.
+- The Oura ring has demonstrated 99.3% accuracy for measuring resting heart rate.

 - On average, the Oura ring tended to underreport resting heart rate by 1 beat per minute.